nccgroup/http-mcp-bridge/README.md

 # HTTP MCP Bridge

-This project implements an HTTP server that acts as a bridge between HTTP/1.1 requests and Server-Sent Events (SSE) using the `mcp` python library ([GitHub](https://github.com/modelcontextprotocol/python-sdk/)).
+This project implements an HTTP server that acts as a bridge between HTTP/1.1 requests and a remote MCP server, using the `mcp` python library ([GitHub](https://github.com/modelcontextprotocol/python-sdk/)).

-The main purpose of this initiative is to be able to use HTTP security tools to test remote MCP servers using the HTTP+SSE transport mechanism.
+The main purpose of this initiative is to be able to use HTTP security tools to test remote MCP servers using the remote transport mechanisms (HTTP+SSE or Streamable HTTP).

 ## Installation